Bracknell Forest Council: Governance

 The council provides both district-level and county-level functions.
 The whole borough is covered by civil parishes, which form a second tier of local government for their areas.

 Political control

-The council had been under Labour majority control since the 2023 election.
-After Cllrs Egglestone and Welch left the Labour Group, the council is now in no overall control.
+The council has been under no overall control since 2025, being run by a Labour minority administration.
+Labour had won a majority of the council's seats at the 2023 election.
+After two councillors left the Labour group in 2025, the council went under no overall control.
+The subsequent Labour minority administration was further reduced when the leader of the council, Mary Temperton, and a cabinet member were suspended from the party due to a fundraising scandal.

 The first election to the council was held in 1973, initially acting as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: